 Content lessons from journalists

-So, without further ado, I’d like to share a presentation from the recent ASNE-APME 2014 conference, where news papers editors met to discuss the current state and future of their business.
-If you want to read more about the various presentations, just look at the #editors14 hashtag on twitter (journalists adore twitter).
-The presentation I’d like to share focuses on growing audiences and offers valuable content lessons for all.
-Below are my favourite points from Webmedia Group‘s deck, but you can find it in its entirety below or here.
+So, without further ado, I’d like to share a presentation from the recent ASNE-APME 2014 conference, where newspapers editors met to discuss the current state and future of their business.
+If you want to read more about the various presentations, just look at the #editors14 hashtag on Twitter (journalists adore Twitter).
+The presentation I’d like to share focuses on growing audiences and offers valuable content lessons for all, including content creators.
+Below are my favourite points from Webmedia Group’s deck, but you can find it in its entirety below or here.

 Creating content for a consumer, not their device

-Focus on consumer vs. just their device.
+Focus on the consumer vs. just their device.
 This is key, depending on your product or service, people are likely accessing your content on various devices, yes, but the keyword here is still people.
-It’s important not to focus too much on device, content must be easily accessible via various devices but don’t overlook the actual content and user – remember that at the end of the day, you’re developing content for people, not their devices.
+It’s important not to focus too much on device, content must be easily accessible via various devices but don’t overlook the actual content and user.
+Content creators must remember that at the end of the day, they’re developing content for people, not their devices.

 4 audience parameters to keep in mind

 A deep consideration of your audience.
-The presentation looks into several current realities of the consumer: time (content was developed for someone for a particular moment in time), activities (developed around what they’re doing in that moment), IQ/EQ (developed to meet their emotional and intellectual IQ), and behaviours (developed based on their behaviours). – As marketers we should be thinking about these parameters when developing content, try and apply these to your buyer persona and create content around them.
+The presentation looks into several current realities of the consumer: time (content was developed for someone for a particular moment in time), activities (developed around what they’re doing in that moment), IQ/EQ (developed to meet their emotional and intellectual IQ), and behaviours (developed based on their behaviours).
+As marketers and content creators, we should be thinking about these parameters when developing content.
+Try and apply these to your buyer persona and create content around them.

 Plagiarizing from a plagiarizer?